 - A state redistricting process and standards that promote fair and effective representation in the state legislature and House of Representatives with maximum opportunity for public scrutiny.

 - An independent commission as the preferred redistricting body.
 The membership of the redistricting commission should:

-- b. be bipartisan, geographically representative and not include any current state elected official.
+- not include any current state elected official

 - Standards on which the redistricting plan is based should include:

 - a. substantially equal population;

 - Final approval by the General Assembly for the legislative and Congressional redistricting plans.

 - An amendment to the Maryland Constitution affirming that the redistricting process for the House of Representatives should occur only once each ten years after the census.

 Background: Apportionment (or reapportionment) is the distribution of legislative seats among areas or governmental units entitled to representation.
 Districting, on the other hand, is the process of establishing the precise geographical boundaries of the territorial constituency.
 At the federal level, following each decennial census, Congress apportions the seats for the House of Representatives among the states, and then the states perform the actual Congressional redistricting.
 In Maryland the General Assembly adopts a state legislative redistricting plan that is based on a detailed reapportionment formula spelled out in the Maryland Constitution.
 This formula includes the basic standards of equal population, compactness and contiguousness.